theforeman/forklift/docs/development.md

 The contents of the specified repo will be copied to the home directory excluding the `.git` folder and `.gitignore` file.

-A file named `bootstrap` will be looked for in the home directory and executed if found.
-This can be used to run any commands you would like to during provisioning.
-Be sure to make the file executable and use the proper language [shebang](https://en.wikipedia.org/w/index.php?title=Shebang_(Unix)) at the top.
-A different script location can specified by using the `customize_home_bootstrap_script` variable.
-The `customize_home_bootstrap_script` variable needs to be specified in the format `path/to/my/script.sh` (don't prepend with `./`).

-As an example, you can keep dotfiles such as `.bashrc` in the root of your git repository and install packages with a `bootstrap` script using this structure:
+As an example, you can keep dotfiles such as `.bashrc` in the root of your git repository and install packages [with a `bootstrap` script](#running-a-boostrap-script) using this structure:
 ```
 mygitrepo
 - .bashrc